| STATE PROCEDURES |

 Note that the information entered here, including the reason for the deviation, will be transferred to the applicable documents exactly as it is entered by the customer.

-- a total monthly child support obligation greater than 70% of the parent's net income from the guideline income table.
+- Excessive support obligation: A total monthly child support obligation greater than 70% of the parent's net income from the guideline income table.

 The excessive debt of either party does not usually constitute an exceptional circumstance.
 The court will decide whether or not to approve the deviation.
-DivorceWriter cannot assist you in determing the reason for a child support deviation.
+DivorceWriter cannot assist you in determining the reason for a child support deviation.

 |